 I’d grown up thinking Robin Hood and his band of merry men lived in the confines of the Sherwood Forest in Nottinghamshire.
 I was in Hathersage in Derbyshire.
 Later on at home I read it was likely that Robin Hood or “Robin of Locksley” was a peasant from Loxley which is eight miles from Hathersage and five hundred years ago Sherwood Forest once stretched from the Hathersage / Sheffield area down to Nottingham.

-Little John was said to be present at Robin’s death.
+Little John was said to be the only Merry Man present at Robin’s death.
 Robin had been deceived and poisoned by the abbess of Kirklees Priory.
-Knowing he was dying he fired a bow for the final time and asked John to bury him where “the last arrow” fell (now an overgrown grave at Kirklees Priory - see link below.)
+Knowing he was dying he fired a bow for the final time and asked John to bury him where “the last arrow” fell (now an overgrown grave at Kirklees Priory.)

-I thought of going into the church as the doors were open but a Coffee Morning ensued and someone would probably be selling some ghastly pourable version of homemade jam (I've yet to find a homemade jam that is spreadable.)
-I didn’t bother going in.
-The church dates back to 1381 and inside lies the tomb of Robert Eyre who fought at the Battle of Agincourt.
-It's thought Charlotte Bronte stole the name "Eyre" from this well-known Derbyshire family (for her novel Jane Eyre.)
+I was going to wander into the church itself as the doors were open but it was a Bank Holiday weekend and there would probably be a Coffee Morning on or someone selling homemade jam (I’ve found these homemade jams always need to be poured than spread) so I didn’t bother going in.
+The church dated back to 1381 (an older church occupied the site 200 years hundred earlier and inside lay the tomb of Robert who fought at the Battle of Agincourt.

-I had a stroll around the cemetery and found a newer section.
-I spotted two graves of brothers who'd died in the war aged 21.
+I had a stroll around the cemetery and found a newer section of grave.
+I found two the joint graves of brothers who died in the war at just 21.
 You just have to do a hearty salute don’t you?